About Katayoon (she/her)

 Before working in philanthropy, I held attorney positions the National Juvenile Defender Center, where I worked on a national initiative to ensure fairness for court-involved LGBTQ youth, and at the DC-based Children’s Law Center, where I represented youth as a guardian ad litem in child welfare cases.
 I started my career as a Racial Justice Project attorney at the ACLU of Northern California, working to advance educational equity for California’s public school students.
 In addition, I have taught as an adjunct faculty member at Howard University School of Law and American University’s Washington College of Law.

-In the Fall of 2021, I launched my consulting practice, and I'm excited to support a wide range of groups as they do their critically important work to advance social and racial justice.
+In the Fall of 2021, I launched my consulting practice, and I have been supporting a wide range of groups as they do their critically important work to advance social and racial justice.

 Expertise